-In order that you get the best grip on the pole we ask that you wear shorts and a vest.
-Some women like to wear a short skirt over their shorts.
-A tee-shirt is fine when you first begin but when you start to invert a vest offers the best possible grip.
-During the winter months we recommend bringing clothing such as track suit for warm up and cool down.
+In order that you get the best grip on the pole, we ask that you wear shorts and a vest.
+Some people like to wear their shorts knee length and this is absolutely fine to start.
+A tee-shirt is also fine when you first begin but the type of moves you can learn may be dictated by the clothing that you are wearing so for example when you start to invert or sit on the pole a vest and bare thighs offer the best possible grip, During the winter months, we recommend bringing clothing such as tracksuit for the warm-up and cool down.
+Wearing socks for the spin part of the class will help you pivot and turn easier and protect your feet from getting sore.
+We recommend that you remove your socks when learning ticks that need foot grip.

-Pole 4 fitness have a range of vest, tee shirts and skirts you can buy from reception that have our official logo on.
+Pole 4 fitness has a range of vests and hoodies you can buy from reception that has our official logo on them.

 What not to wear

-Moisturiser isn’t a pole dancers friend.
+Moisturiser isn’t a pole dancer’s friend.
 Please do not apply any products that contain moisturiser including shower gel and fake tan.
-Not only will you find it impossible to grip the pole you will leave it greasy and everyone else who used the pole afterwards will also find it hard to grip.
+Not only will you find it impossible to grip the pole you will leave it greasy and everyone else who uses the pole afterwards will also find it hard to grip.

 We ask that you remove all jewellery including rings, watches, long necklaces, bracelets and anklets before the class as they can cause damage to the skin and to the poles.